Skip to main content

 A. Certificates

-We will issue certificates in the post for the whole provider registration.
+We will issue certificates in the post to the establishment address for the whole provider registration.
 Each Registered Manager also receives a separate certificate.
-Certificates of registration must be displayed in a visible place in your practice.
+Certificates of registration must be displayed in a visible place in the practice.

 B. Website and Logo

-When you are registered with us, we will add details of your service to our website.
+When you are registered with us, we will add details of your service to our website and social media accounts.
 This means that members of the public will be able to identify you as a registered provider of services.

 With our permission, you can use our logo in your promotional materials as a quick way to show that you are registered with us.
 You will need to complete a form to use our logo which we can provide on request.